-There are many things to do and see on Kauai — zip line over tropical rainforest, cycle coastal trails, kayak sacred rivers, snorkel Anini Beach, tour the botanical gardens (268 species of rare native plants) at Allerton, watch the sunset at Polihale Beach & more — horseback ride, ATV rides, golf, scuba!
+There are many things to do and see on Kauai — visit art galleries, zip line over tropical rainforest, cycle coastal trails, kayak sacred rivers, snorkel Anini Beach, tour the botanical gardens (268 species of rare native plants) at Allerton, watch the sunset at Polihale Beach & more — horseback ride, ATV rides, golf, scuba!
 One of the best ways to see the island is to take a helicopter flight and a Na Pali boat cruise.

 Here’s our list of favorites:

 1. Cruise the Na Pali Coast on Captain Andy’s Yacht!

 The 22-miles Na Pali coastline is a breathtaking coastal range with majestic cliffs, lava tubes, beaches, caves, waterfalls and verdant valleys that can only be accessed by hiking, sea tour or helicopter tour.
 This is a definite must from our Kauai top 10 attractions!

 We recommend booking a Na Pali Coast cruise on Captain Andy’s Yacht — click here to make a reservation.
 They have been offering boat tours since 1980.
 Choose from their 65′ Star Yachts, Classic Sailing Catamarans, or Wet & Wild Raft Expeditions, or go on all of these unique and fun excursions.